ayan-akd/event-planner-server/README.md

 ## 📝 Overview

 Evenzo Backend is a RESTful API service built with Node.js, Express, and Prisma ORM that powers the Evenzo Event Planning & Participation System.
-This API handles authentication, event management, participant control, and payment processing via SSLCommerz integration.
+This API handles authentication, event management, participant control, and payment processing via Shurjopay integration.

 ## 🚀 Live API